nhsengland/NhsStyleBuilder/README.md

 <h2 align="center">Export the page and deploy</h2>

-Once a page is built, one can use the 'Export' button to get the full HTML code for the page.
+Once a page is built, one can use the 'Export' button to obtain the full HTML code of that page.

 When deploying the exported page to a server, the external static assets must be hosted on the server.